-PhaeMonae Brooks (all weeks but Oct 15th) is a movement engineer originating from DC.
+PhaeMonae Brooks is a movement engineer originating from DC.
 Currently living in Atlanta, GA for the last 4 years creating and working in all forms of art making.
 PhaeMonae also enjoys the art forms of hair, make-up, styling, and design.
 PhaeMonae is currently practicing the merge of dance and vocal in live performance!

 Check out PhaeMonae's Instagram and Youtube!

-Gianna Mercandetti (Oct 8, 15, 22) is a choreographer, dancer, teacher, and arts administrator living and working in Atlanta.
+Gianna Mercandetti is a choreographer, dancer, teacher, and arts administrator living and working in Atlanta.
 She holds an MFA in Performance and Choreography, and a BFA in Dance from Florida State University.
 Mercandetti is currently a company dancer with Staibdance, collaborator with The Mediums Collective, and freelance choreographer--currently she is working on a solo piece premiering in California this summer.
-She is the Resources Manager at Core Dance, and in spring 2019, she was a guest instructor at Emory University, teaching advanced Modern in the Dance Program.
+In spring 2019, she was a guest instructor at Emory University, teaching advanced Modern in the Dance Program.
 Mercandetti’s movement research focuses on the nexus points of place/space/architecture, and body/memory.
-She is very excited to co-facilitate Fieldwork this fall.
-Check out Gianna's Instagram!

-Scott Wheet (Nov 19, 26, Dec 3) born and raised in Chicago, Illinois, began dancing at age 17.
+Scott Wheet, born and raised in Chicago, Illinois, began dancing at the age of 17.
 In 2015, Scott graduated summa cum laude from Troy University with a BFA in Dance.
-On the journey from academia until now, Scott has received mentorship from Kristin O’Neal, Dominique Angel, Kyle Abraham, Tracy Gilland, Claudia LaVista, Pamela Pietro, Jen Nugent, Robbie Cook, as well as many others.
-Since graduating and moving to Atlanta, Scott has performed with T. Lang Dance, Staibdance, Fly on a Wall and is currently with Core Dance as a full time dance artist.
-In addition to being a board representative, this fall will be his 4th season with the company.
-Check out Scott's Youtube!
+On his journey from academia to present, Scott has received mentorship from Kristin O’Neal, Dominique Angel, Kyle Abraham, Tracy Gilland, Claudia Lavista, Jen Nugent, Robbie Cook, .
+Since graduating and moving to Atlanta, Scott has performed with T. Lang Dance, Staibdance, Fly on a Wall and is currently with Sue Schroeder/Core Dance as a full time dance artist.
+In addition to being a board representative - and the Production Manager as of last fall - this is his 4th concurrent season with the company.

-Nikki Morath (Jan.
-28, Feb.
-4, Feb.11), is a native of South Carolina, received her BFA in dance from Point Park University.
-Nikki has performed with the Point Park Conservatory Dance Company (Pittsburgh, PA), ClancyWorks (Washington, D.C), and Crawford Jazz Project (Orlando, FL).
+Nikki Morath a native of South Carolina, received her BFA in dance from Point Park University.
+Nikki most recently completed a season as a Performing and Teaching Artist with ClancyWorks Dance Company in the Washington, DC area.
+Currently, Nikki is performing domestically and internationally with Core Dance.
+She is thrilled as she embarks on her first season with the company!
 She possesses a strong desire to expand and share her knowledge of the arts, and is equally excited by the opportunity to give back to the community and to other artists who are looking to progress their craft!
-Check out her YouTube!

 You can check out her Youtube here or her bio on Raw here!